simple2d/simple2d/README.md

 ### ...on Linux

 Run the [`simple2d.sh`](bin/simple2d.sh) Bash script.
 Everything will be explained along the way and you'll be prompted before any action is taken.
-To run this script from the web, copy and paste this snippet in your terminal:
+To run the script from the web, paste this snippet in your terminal:

 ```bash
 url='https://raw.githubusercontent.com/simple2d/simple2d/master/bin/simple2d.sh'; which curl > /dev/null && cmd='curl -fsSL' || cmd='wget -qO -'; bash <($cmd $url) install